 Many are not aware that there are many different blacklisting authorities out there, some are more prevalent than others, but each have their own method of submitting for review.
 In this post I want to focus on Bing as a blacklisting authority specifically.

 Like all the other Blacklisting authorities, Bing uses its own proprietary method for crawling your site and identifying what is and isn’t a potential security issue.
 We can’t talk to their accuracy, but if you use Internet Explorer or Bing as a search engine and you get a big red screen warning you of issues, then these are likely the guys to start with.
+We should also note, however, blacklist removal is included in our clean up process and we would handle the following submission.

 Submitting to Bing Your Site via the Bing Webmaster Tools Interface